 - Grades are usually what determines who gets past the first cut.
 Most programmes will list the minimum degree class required.
 If you don’t meet the requirements, don’t worry – you can still get in.
 What you would have to do is to impress your POI so that s/he can help you bypass this first cut.

-- This can be done by emailing your POI during/before the application season, and talking to them about your research ideas.
+- This can be done by emailing your POI during/before the application season and talking to them about your research ideas.

 Good GRE scores.

-- Actually GRE scores are not really important as long as you get above 85 percentile.
+- Actually, GRE scores are not really important as long as you get above 85 percentile.
 A bad score (below 60 percentile I think) might keep you out, but a good score won’t get you in.

 - It’s actually quite manageable if you study for it.
-You can get decent scores on the Quant section with just a few weeks’ practice – it’s like sec 4 math (thanks MOE!).
+You can get decent scores on the Quant section with just a few weeks’ practices – it’s like sec 4 math (thanks MOE!).
 The vocab part is really difficult though, so good luck with that.
 Message me if you’re preparing for the GRE – I have a lot of resources that you can use.

 - Some schools require the subject GRE.
 Some schools don’t, but “highly recommend” that you take it.
 For the Psychology GRE, it is basically something like PL1101E.
 I had (and still have) almost no knowledge of the other branches of psych other than my area, and I wasn’t confident of acing the test, so I skipped it although it was “highly recommended” for a number of schools I was applying to.
-I was still accepted by these schools, so I think the subject GRE is only used as sort of a tie-breaker, or to make up for poor overall GREs or CAPs/GPAs.
+I was still accepted by these schools, so I think the subject GRE is only used as a sort of a tie-breaker, or to make up for poor overall GREs or CAPs/GPAs.

 - If your professor is good friends with a professor you’re applying to work with, that’s a big plus.
 You can get your professor to introduce you to your POI, or simply write an email to say that you will be applying.
 At the very least, your application (out of a few hundred others) might be looked at more closely.